International-IT-projects/writing/README.md

 - Stamina
 - Reputation
 - Knowledge
+- Happiness
+- Stress

 ### Stamina

 Each action will cost some stamina.
-Day may end early if you have no stamina left
+Day may end early if you have no stamina left.
+Stamina may be improved by after shift actions.

 ### Reputation